-- This one has interlocking panels and built-in weep channels that will direct the water, so no caulking is needed.
+- Some models have interlocking panels and built-in weep channels that will direct the water, so no caulking is needed.
 For other types of enclosures, you may need to apply a caulk seal where the base and shower walls meet, as well as the seams between the walls.

-- To complete the room, use water-resistant green board to finish the exposed walls.
-Make sure it covers the flange on all sides and the wall has a nice finished look when you’re done.
+- Use water-resistant green board to finish any exposed walls.
+Make sure it covers the flange on all sides and the wall will have a nice finished look when you’re done.

 - Leave a 1/8-inch gap for caulk.
 Now, prime and paint the walls, and caulk in the gap where the drywall meets the flange.